nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 That's why we've created BridalBuddy just for you.
 With BridalBuddy, you'll have an easy and effective solution for managing your guest lists and vendor information seamlessly, so that you can concentrate on delivering an unforgettable experience your clients will never forget.

 With BridalBuddy, you can easily:
-* Add a guest to the wedding that you are planning.
+* Add, update, and keep track of every detail of your guests and vendors.
-* Separately, add a vendor you are collaborating with for that wedding.
+* Filter through your contact list to retrieve important details quickly.
-* Then view the comprehensive statistics on guest attendance and the vendors involved in the wedding
+* Access real-time wedding statistics for an instant snapshot of guest attendance and vendor counts.

 To discover more about what BridalBuddy has to offer, continue reading the rest of this comprehensive user guide.